The herpes simplex virus is incredibly common in the United States and worldwide.

 An estimated 1 in 8 Americans ages 14 to 49 years old have genital herpes from herpes simplex virus type 2 (HSV-2), which causes most cases of genital herpes.

 However, either type of HSV can occur in the genital or oral region.
-Infection with both HSV types at the same time is also possible.
+An infection with both HSV types at the same time is also possible.

 Although some people carry the virus and never experience any symptoms, others may have frequent outbreaks.